nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Removes the period that was marked by the `mark` command.

-The format of the input date is in: `YYYY-MM-DD`
+The format of the input date is in: `YYYY-MM-DD`.

 Format:
 `unmark [-i INDEX] [-n NAME] [-p PHONE] [-e EMAIL] [-a ADDRESS] [-$ SALARY] [-s STATUS] [-r ROLE]... d/DATE [d/END DATE]`